 John Randolph specializes in Russian intellectual and cultural history, 1750–1850.
 His work focuses on the role played by imperial institutions in creating political, intellectual, and practical frameworks for modern Russian civilization.
 He is the author of The House in the Garden: The Bakunin Family and the Romance of Russian Idealism, published by Cornell University Press in 2007.
 This book won the W. Bruce Lincoln Book Prize (2008) given by ASEEES (for best first monograph in history), and the Best Book in Literary or Cultural Studies Prize (2008), given by AATSEEL.
 John’s new project, When I Served the Post as a Coachman, is a history of relay obligation in the eighteenth-century Russian Empire.
 It tells the story of how millions of Imperial Russian subjects were required to provided horses and labor for Russia’s posts, and considers how this system of creating communication across Russia’s gigantic spaces shaped the Russian Enlightenment.
 John is also a lead developer of the SourceLab initiative, a Digital Humanities program at Illinois that encourages students to create new ways of publishing the past online.
 He currently serves as Director of the Russia, East European, and Eurasia Center.

 Mark D. Steinberg specializes on the history of Russia in the late nineteenth and early twentieth centuries.
 His research focuses on the city, revolutions, emotions, violence, space, and utopia.
 His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 9th edition, forthcoming 2018); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
 He was the editor of Slavic Review from 2006 to 2013.
-He has begun research on a new comparative urban history project tentatively titled "The Crooked and the Straight in Urban Public Space: Leningrad, Odessa, Shanghai, and New York City, 1919-1932."
+He has begun research on a new comparative urban history project tentatively titled "The Crooked and the Straight in Urban Public Space: New York, Odessa, and Bombay, 1918-1932."

 Other faculty with expertise in Russian history include: